-Parties to a commercial agreement usually reduce into writing their mutual understanding and try to set forth penalties and other clauses in deterrent nature, as much as they can, to protect their best interest in dealing with the counterparty.
+Parties to a commercial agreement usually reduce into writing their mutual understanding and try to set forth penalties and other clauses of a deterrent nature, as much as they can, to protect their best interest in dealing with the counterparty.

-Sometimes, parties to a contract fail to live up with the expectations of the other party in meeting their end of the bargain and materially breach their obligations which inevitably lead to commercial court proceedings initiated by the aggrieved party.
+Sometimes, parties to a contract fail to live up with the other party’s expectations in meeting their end of the bargain and materially breach their obligations, which inevitably lead to commercial court proceedings initiated by the aggrieved party.

 In the forthcoming process of debt collection, the following are less similar to what should be expected;

-• At the very beginning of the process, it is imperative to declare the counterparty as the party in default, and most of the time, oral communications and e-mails correspondences so far would be no good and sufficient for that purpose.
+- At the beginning of the process, it is imperative to declare the counterparty as the party in default.
+Most of the time, oral communications and e-mails correspondences would be no good and sufficient for that purpose.
 In general practice, a demand letter or based on the type of the dispute, a cease and desist letter issued by the plaintiff to be addressed to the defendant with the involvement of notary public of Turkey might best serve this purpose and be well-used as evidence to substantiate the claim in the court.
-With the same notary public notification, in addition to the declaration of the counterparty as the party in default, plaintiff might also extend to the counterparty a grace period during which the defendant might compensate the plaintiff or rectify the breach within the set deadline to avoid any ensuing litigation.
+With the same notary public notification, in addition to the declaration of the counterparty as the party in default, a plaintiff might also extend to the counterparty a grace period during which the defendant might compensate the plaintiff or rectify the breach within the set deadline to avoid any ensuing litigation.

-• Dispute resolution officially starts with Mandatory Mediation Process, the concept which has been introduced with the enactment of Mediation Law on Civil Disputes Numbered 6325, as a condition precedent to filing a lawsuit at the competent court with the proper venue.
-The plaintiff is obliged to exercise and exhaust a short mediation process imposed by law to find an amicable out-of-court solution to the dispute before the court-appointed mediator.
-If the parties or the mediator at their sole discretion come to the conclusion that continuing the mediation process would be fruitless, a Minute of Disagreement is drafted by the mediator, and parties are expected to sign off the document for the continuation of the legal proceeding.
+- Dispute resolution officially starts with the Mandatory Mediation Process.
+This concept has been introduced with the enactment of Mediation Law on Civil Disputes Numbered 6325 as a condition precedent to filing a lawsuit at the competent court with the proper venue.
+The plaintiff must exercise and exhaust a short mediation process imposed by law to find an amicable out-of-court solution to the dispute before the court-appointed mediator.
+Suppose the parties or the mediator, at their sole discretion, conclude that continuing the mediation process would be fruitless.
+In that case, a Minute of Disagreement is drafted by the mediator, and parties are expected to sign off the document to continue the legal proceeding.

-• Having completed the mandatory mediation process, the plaintiff is now ready to initiate the lawsuit for collection and compensation of expectation damages including loss of profit arising out of contract or alternatively reliance damages as is unfettered discretion.
-The idea is to put the aggrieved party in the position he would have been had the contract been performed or alternatively compensate the losses incurred as a result of reasonable reliance on the promise of the party in breach.
-Special or indirect damages are also fine under Turkish law and jurisdiction but the chances are relatively slim to prove and convince the court to sustain this type of remedy sought.
+- Having completed the mandatory mediation process, the plaintiff is now ready to initiate the lawsuit for collection and compensation of expectation damages, including loss of profit arising out of contract or reliance damages, as is unfettered discretion.
+The idea is to put the aggrieved party in the position he would have been in had the contract been performed or compensate the losses incurred due to reasonable reliance on the promise of the party in breach.
+Special or indirect damages are also fine under Turkish law and jurisdiction.
+Still, the chances are relatively slim to prove and convince the court to sustain this type of remedy sought.